yanurag994/Basic-Compiler-Design/README.md

 1. **Array Bounds Check Issue:** The compiler has a known limitation where array bounds checking might not work as expected when the index is an expression.

-2. **Nested Function Limitation:** Nested functions are not supported if values from a previous function are attempted to be accessed.

 ## Requirements

 - C++14